canonical/fetch-service/docs/reference/control-api.rst

 ^^^^^^^^^^^^^^^

 :Description:
   Obtain current service information and statistics.
+Authentication is not required to access this endpoint.

 :Parameters:
   None.